-Peter Gildemacher is a rural innovation specialist and tropical agronomist.
-Has a PhD in Crop System Analysis and Innovation and Communication Studies.
+Peter Gildemacher has a background as a rural innovation specialist and tropical agronomist.
+He is currently active as the Head of Unit of the Sustainable Economic Development & Gender Department.
+He has a PhD in Crop System Analysis and Innovation and Communication Studies.

 1) design, management and evaluating of agricultural projects and programs;